Mae Murphy of Natural Chica On Her Decision To Have A Water Birth At Home

 When I did become pregnant, I told my husband, "I think I really want to investigate this further and start talking to midwives and other women who have gone through natural childbirth."
 I watched at least 100 videos on natural childbirth, and I was fortunate to find an amazing midwife who had a working relationship with an OBGYN for backup.
 I felt very, very secure in who I was working with.
 I was able to have a doula as well for the emotional support, which is also so necessary.

-Were you nervous or scared at all about giving birth naturally?
+Were you nervous or scared at all about giving birth at home?

 I went to get bloodwork done [and] I told the nurse who was drawing the blood that I was going to have a natural childbirth.
 When she pulled out the needles, I turned into a total wuss.
 She was like, "So... you're having a birth without medication?
 Oh.
 Ok."